ing-bank/lion/docs/components/checkbox-group/use-cases.md

 You can also use `mixed-state` attribute so your indeterminate checkbox toggles through three states (indeterminate, checked, unchecked), where for indeterminate state the old children states are restored when you toggle back into this.

-The `checkbox-indeterminate` can have another `checkbox-indeterminate` as a child.

 ```js preview-story
 export const mixedState = () => html`
   <lion-checkbox-group name="scientists[]" label="Favorite scientists">